official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 280 Cradock, Sir Percy.
 Know your enemy – How the Joint Intelligence Committee saw the World.
 John Murray, 2002.

-132

-The Report of the Iraq Inquirynot then directly making the assessment upon it.
+not then directly making the assessment upon it.
 That is one of the very important strengths of our system compared with most other systems around the world.”281

 847. The FAC endorsed those sentiments.282 It stated that the JIC has a “vital role